rchamunee/ASC/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 This section is intended to deploy Azure resources in an automated way to get you started quickly or in case you need to re-provision your environment.

 #### Prerequisites
 To get started with Security Center, you must have a subscription to Microsoft Azure.
 If you do not have a subscription, you can sign up for a free account.
-Click here.

 ### Exercise 1: Understanding Azure Security Center dashboard